 MA and PhD students have opportunities to request financial support from the department to help defray some research costs (available funding is communicated at the beginning of each academic year).
 Students may request support to issue incentives to human subjects, travel to research sites, and more.
 Learn more about funding opportunities for research.

-The graduate studies office helps students identify and pursue additional research opportunities including a range of research fellowships, the Dissertation Proposal Development Program, CLA Research Services, and Digital Arts Sciences and Humanities (DASH) Services.
+Graduate program faculty and staff help students identify and pursue additional research opportunities including a range of research fellowships, the Dissertation Proposal Development Program, CLA Research Services, and Digital Arts Sciences and Humanities (DASH) Services.

 Professional and Career Development